Are There Health Benefits of Shatavari Powder?

 Asparagus allergies.
 If you’re allergic to asparagus, avoid shatavari powder.

 Drug interactions.
 It’s unknown how shatavari powder interacts with other drugs and supplements.
-Proceed with caution if you're taking medications.
+Check with your doctor first before trying shatavari, especially if you take any other medicines or supplements.

 Changes in estrogen.
 Shatavari powder contains phytoestrogens.
 Phytoestrogens can change the estrogen level in your body.
 While some research shows promise in phytoestrogens for helping treat certain conditions such as breast cancer, they can worsen other conditions such as uterine fibroids